 Closing takes place after the building is fully completed and a condominium is registered with the City.
 Closing takes place about 6 to 10 weeks after registration.
 Once you have received your closing date, you should arrange with both your lawyer and your mortgage advisor to secure your mortgage and determine next steps.

 We advise purchasers to budget 5-10% of their total purchase price for closing costs.
-Closing costs are due at the time you take possession of your suite and include items such as your lawyer’s fees, Tarion enrollment fee, land transfer taxes, property taxes, municipal development charge increases, meter installation fees, and two months’ worth of maintenance fees.
+Closing costs are due at the time you take possession of your suite and include items such as your lawyer’s fees, Tarion enrolment fee, land transfer taxes, property taxes, municipal development charge increases, meter installation fees, and two months’ worth of maintenance fees.
 Read more about closing fees on the blog.

 Development charges (DCs) are fees levied by the city/municipality and collected from developers at the time a building permit is issued.
 These fees help pay for the cost of infrastructure required to provide municipal services to a new development, such as roads, transit, water and sewer infrastructure, community centres and fire and police facilities.